 In what is a completely bizarre comment shown below, pricing experts Dudley Smith and Cruzen Alexander evaluated e-meter pricing and concluded that the Church’s 385% price mark up over the manufacturing cost of the e-meter was acceptable.
 Said another way, the Church of Scientology has a 285% profit margin on e-meters.
 Note: there is a difference between a price mark up and profit margin.
 Please click here for more information.

-In my three decades of corporate sales and management, I never once heard of an astonishing 300-400% price mark up over the manufacturing cost of an item.
+In my three decades of corporate sales and management in electronics, I never once heard of an astonishing 300-400% price mark up over the manufacturing cost of an item.
 This would be like manufacturing an item for $100.00 and then marking it up to a sales price of $500.00.
 Unless one has an unchallenged monopoly on an item, the simple fact of competition will not allow an exorbitant 400% mark up on any item, particularly given the fact that global manufacturing capacity far outstrips demand in virtually all manufactured goods.
 A more typical mark up for an item that costs $100 to manufacture would be to use a 100% mark up.
 In this case, the sale price would be $200 and the gross profit would be 50%.
 This would allow a steeply discounted sale price of $150 to yield a very healthy 33% profit margin — and this was what the entire pricing exercise was designed to do: Trick consumers and end users into thinking they got a smoking hot deal at 50% off list.